Glossary of Buddhism

 - (Sanskrit, "ignorance").
 Ignorance, which is the root of all suffering.

-- In 1966, leading monks from the Theravada and Mahayana traditions met in Sri Lanka with the goal of bridging the differences between the two groups and identifying the essential points of agreement.
+- (full name: "Basic Points Unifying the Theravada and Mahayana").
+A Buddhist creed agreed upon by leading monks from the Theravada and Mahayana traditions in Sri Lanka in 1966, identifying the essential points of agreement.

 - begging bowl